dotanuki-labs/android-oss-cves-research/README.md

 ### 🔥 Hunting BouncyCastle < 1.60 (CVE-2018-1000613)

-In this, I've manage to search **haven** project's history to figure out how this dependency is consumed.
-I learned the it is also present in `releaseCompileClasspath` configure - which is actually bad since it ships to users.
+In this case,`haven` project is our target and I've managed to learn that BouncyCastle is present in `releaseCompileClasspath` configurations - which is actually bad since it will ship to final users.

-The issue happens because `com.github.turasa:signal-service-java` brings a vulnerable version of BouncyCastle transitively at version `2.7.5_unofficial_1`.
+Digging more into the problem, we can see that the issue happens because `com.github.turasa:signal-service-java` dependency brings a vulnerable version of BouncyCastle transitively at version `2.7.5_unofficial_1`.

 ```
 .